Posted on February 19, 2020 by Katie Shapiro

 Posted on January 13, 2020 by Katie Shapiro

 Mega spec homes — large projects primarily built by developers for immediate resale—have everything…except buyers.
-While the Aspen Snowmass market outperformed 2018 in terms of sales volume by 5% so far this year, the supply for high-end luxury homes valued at over $10 million has reached a six year supply at the current absorption rate.
+While the Aspen Snowmass market outperformed 2018 in terms of sales volume by 5% in 2019, the supply for high-end luxury homes valued at over $10 million has reached a six year supply at the current absorption rate.

 Instead, new buyers of homes falling into the 10,000 square foot plus range are tackling large-scale residential renovations as an often less expensive and more customizable workaround.
 Enter Pembrooke & Ives, the Manhattan based interior design firm that specializes in overhauling massive residences into bespoke multigenerational secondary homes.